Edauksis/get-printer-mac-nse/README.md

 NMAP scripts to get MAC addresses from printers

-I write it to find which switch port where connected branch office's printers
+I write it to help me to find which switch port where connected branch office's printers

 Usage: